neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 network, system, user, and devices within and outside the organization.
 This movement is enabled by strong identities, multi-factor authentication, trusted endpoints, network segmentation, access controls, and user attribution to compartmentalize and regulate access to sensitive data and systems.

+Think of Zero Trust like a secure hotel.
+You need your key to get in the building, to get through front desk security, to take the elevator to your floor and only your floor, and finally to enter your room or the gym or the pool.
+Even inside your room, you need to be authenticated to access WiFi or use the safe.

 Advancements in technology make Zero Trust possible, and a modern voting solution will enforce Zero Trust to ensure that every interaction with every component of the architecture demands authentication and a thorough vetting of